 The Facebook group is the main method of communication.
-All of our 2017 events will be posted there as well as OId Spokes Home's Eventbrite page.
+All of our 2018 events will be posted there.
 Members of the Facebook group should feel free to use the group to connect with one another, share related events, initiate discussions, and use the group as a resource.

 STAY TUNED IN